Will Becher

 Will Becher is a British animator and film director.
+He is best known for his directorial debut A Shaun the Sheep Movie: Farmageddon (2019), which earned him an Academy Award and BAFTA Award nomination.

 Animation career

 Becher's first role was as an animator on Aardman's 2000 movie, Chicken Run, and has since worked on many films and TV shows including The Pirates!, ParaNorman and Shaun the Sheep.
-His directorial debut was the 2019 sequel, A Shaun the Sheep Movie: Farmageddon.
+His directorial debut was the 2019 sequel, A Shaun the Sheep Movie: Farmageddon, in which he was nominated for an Oscar in 2020.